-UCB Online, Noticeboards and Memos
+Canvas @ UCB, Noticeboards and Memos

 NB.
 The noticeboard is not for personal use.
 Personal notices and advertisements will be removed.

-UCB Online and the noticeboard are the official means of communication with you.
+Canvas and the noticeboard are the official means of communication with you.

 IF SOMETHING IS DISPLAYED FOR YOU IT WILL BE ASSUMED THAT IT HAS BEEN READ AND UNDERSTOOD.